Maharishi International University: Consciousness-Based Education

-MIU is committed to achieving its goals through Consciousness-Based Education (CBE) which aims to unfold "creative potential" and create life in harmony with the laws of nature.
+Maharishi International University is committed to achieving its goals through Consciousness-Based Education (CBE) which aims to unfold "creative potential" and create life in harmony with the laws of nature.
 CBE includes traditional subjects while simultaneously cultivating the student's potential from within.
 As a component of Consciousness-Based Education, students and faculty practice the Transcendental Meditation technique twice daily.
 Both Consciousness-Based Education and Science of Creative Intelligence (SCI) are said to include the personal experience and intellectual understanding of consciousness.
 Classes at MIU present subjects such as art, economics, physics, literature, and psychology in the context of these universal principles of consciousness.
 Before 2009 MIU freshmen and transfer students began their first semester with the 33-lesson SCI course.
 The university president, Morris, has credited the knowledge and principles of SCI with contributing to the success of its graduates and SCI degrees have been awarded to Morris, Doug Henning, Mike Tompkins, Benjamin Feldman, the finance minister for Global Country of World Peace, and author John Gray.